Alibaba’s insurance game plan started when it invested in Zhong An Insurance four years ago.

 Screenshot of the “Commune”

 Alipay’s online insurance service is still at the early stage of development.
-Alipay management will need to significantly improve the service to reach its full potential.
+Alipay management will need to improve the service to reach its full potential.